hroest/msproteomicstools/docs/source/analysis.alignment.rst

 target_fdr
 """"""""""
-Experimental option for dynamic parameter estimation of the fdr_cutoff parameter.
-If you want to use this, please turn off fdr_cutoff (but fdr_extension_cutoff still needs to be set).
+Experimental option for dynamic parameter estimation of the fixed_seeding_cutoff parameter.
+If you want to use this, please turn off fixed_seeding_cutoff (but fdr_extension_cutoff still needs to be set).

 tric_method